Nov 27, 2023

 SSH, or Secure Shell, is a secure protocol for connecting to a remote server.
-To establish an SSH connection, you will need an SSH client app like PuTTY.
+To establish an SSH connection, you will need an SSH client app like PuTTY and credentials like the server’s IP address, SSH port, SSH username, and SSH password.

-In this guide, you will learn how to use PuTTY SSH terminal to connect to your hosting account or to a VPS server.
+In this guide, you will learn how to use PuTTY SSH terminal to connect to your hosting account or to a virtual private server.
 That way, you can access and manage your remote machine by executing various commands.

-Most people use the preinstalled OpenSSH on Linux, however, PuTTY on Linux is used more for debugging, connecting to serial ports, and to raw sockets.
+Most people use the preinstalled OpenSSH on Linux.
+However, PuTTY on Linux is used more for debugging and connecting to serial ports and to raw sockets.

 On Debian, use the following command: